cbsither/kl_snp_filtering/README.md

 # Python Script for KL Divergence Computation from Fasta Files

 ## Description
-This script processes a directory of FASTA files to compute the Kullback-Leibler (KL) divergence between two Dirichlet distributions for each site in the sequence data.
-It merges the sequence data with reference data from a CSV file, performs computations, and saves the results to a specified output file.
+This script processes a directory of FASTA files to compute the Kullback-Leibler (KL) divergence between two Dirichlet distributions for each site in a sequence alignment.
+It merges the alignment with reference data from a CSV file, performs computations, and saves the results to a specified output file.

 ## Dependencies
 To run this script, the following Python libraries are required: